ding0t/scbc_pecan/lesson_03.md

 # Objectives

 1. Understand base64
+1. Finish off the general challenges in picoCTF

 # Expected base knowledge

-We need to have these foundational skills.
-If you need to strengthen them, do some research, the general skills challenges, and ask for help!
+We need to be getting a good at these foundational skills:

 ### Computing fundamentals